olulesi/sei-project-1/README.md

 # SEI-Project-1: Paper Tetris

 ## Overview
-At General Assembly were given the tasks for are first Project to work individually and build a game from the given selection using separate HTML CSS and JavaScript files.
+At General Assembly were given the tasks for our first Project to work individually and build a game from the given selection using separate HTML CSS and JavaScript files.

-Canvas was forbidden this project and DOM Manipulation was required to get more comfortable using Javascript.
-We were given a deadline of a week to build this working game and deploy it using a git repository.
+Canvas was forbidden in this project and DOM Manipulation was required to get more comfortable using Javascript.
+We were given a deadline of a week to build this working game and deploy it using a Github repository.

-I decided to base my game on Tetris
+I decided to base my game on Tetris.

 Tetris is a puzzle game where the player has to fit different shaped blocks which can be rotated (called Tetriminos) together so that they make a complete line across the playing board.
 Once a line is achieved it is removed from the game board and the player’s score is increased.